LPCIC/elpi/docs/base/standard-library.rst

 The standard library
 ####################

-``accumulate std.``, or nothing since most programs pull it in transitively, puts the ``std.`` namespace (:doc:`syntax/file-structure-and-attributes`) in
-scope: list and option combinators, associative structures, and a few overridable hooks.
+The ``std.`` namespace (:doc:`syntax/file-structure-and-attributes`) gathers list and option combinators, associative structures, and a few overridable hooks.
 It is written in Elpi, and its full signatures are printed by ``elpi -document-builtins`` (or read straight from |stdlib_file|).
 What those signatures do not tell you is what follows: the naming conventions,